-Goal Supporting Departments Title Description Planned Start/End New or Continuing?
-Estimated Budget
+Goal Supporting Title Description Planned New or Estimated

+Departments Start/End Continuing?
+Budget

-minimize disruption to the City 9
+minimize disruption to the City

 government and the

 community it serves.

 The below table summarizes the HR Department's performance measures.
 More detailed information is available in the Performance Measures appendix to this document.